In Medias Res . . . at the Gate of Dis

 [23] The encounter with the devils at the gate of Dis in Inferno 8 is thus a first installment in Dante-poet’s construction of a plot designed to undermine Virgilio’s authority and demonstrate his fallibility.
 The writer of the Commedia undermines the authority of the guide whom he chose, while simultaneously making sure that the pilgrim’s love for his guide grows stronger and more evident: the analysis of this narrative, scripted by Dante-poet as a key plot-line of the Commedia, will be one of the recurring thematic emphases of this commentary.

-[26] The devils challenge the pilgrim’s right to undertake this journey.
-He, as a living man, should not be in the realm of the dead: “Chi è costui che sanza morte / va per lo regno de la morta gente?”
+[35] The devils challenge the pilgrim’s right to undertake this journey.
+They do so with the rhetorical flourish of a question, an interrogative that drips with scorn for the misguided living traveler who dared to enter their domain.
+In this fashion they let Virgilio know that Dante, as a living man, should not be in the realm of the dead: “Chi è costui che sanza morte / va per lo regno de la morta gente?”
 (Who is this that without death / goes through the kingdom of the people dead?
 [Inf.
 8.84-5]).

-The devils seem not to know that the pilgrim has been issued a passport by the Highest Authority, than Whom there is none higher.
+[36] The devils seem not to know that the pilgrim has been issued a passport by the Highest Authority, the Authority than Whom there is none higher.
 After all, they have not had the advantage of reading Inferno 2!

-[27] Their speech, however, is very attuned to the lexicon and thematics of Inferno 2.
+The devils’ speech, however, is very attuned to the lexicon and thematics of Inferno 2.
 The devils seem to know all the buttons to push to reawaken the fear that the pilgrim experienced in that preliminary canto.
 They seek to separate the pilgrim from his guide, instructing Virgilio to remain with them while the pilgrim returns back alone — “solo” along the path by which they have come, which they call the “folle strada” or “mad pathway”: “Sol si ritorni per la folle strada: / pruovi, se sa; ché tu qui rimarrai” (Let him return alone by his mad road; Try, if he can; for thou shalt remain here [Inf.
 8.91]).
-The injunction to the pilgrim to go back alone (“Sol si ritorni”) echoes the opening of Inferno 2, where the narrator describes his past self on the threshold of Hell as “io sol uno” (I myself alone [Inf.
-2.3]).
-With their use of the thematically-laden adjective “folle” (“la folle strada”), the devils echo the pilgrim’s fear of illegitimacy and trespass from Inferno 2, as expressed in the verse “temo che la venuta non sia folle” (I fear my venture may be wild and mad [Inf.
-2.35]).

 [28] The dilemma of being blocked by the devils, unable to proceed on his voyage through Hell, provokes the poet’s first address to the reader, in which he articulates his fear at never returning to the world of the living: